-CAMA makes it unlawful for a company to make payment to a director as compensation for loss of office or as consideration for, or in connection with, his or her retirement from office unless particulars of the proposed payment and amount have been disclosed to the members of the company and approved.
+CAMA makes it unlawful for a company to make payment to a director as compensation for loss of office or as consideration for, or in connection with, their retirement from office unless particulars of the proposed payment and amount have been disclosed to the members of the company and approved.

-Under CAMA, members' approval is also required for compensatory payments to be made where, in connection with the transfer of the whole or part of the undertaking or property of a company, it is proposed to make any payment to a director as compensation for loss of office or as consideration for, or in connection with, his or her retirement from office.
+Under CAMA, members' approval is also required for compensatory payments to be made where, in connection with the transfer of the whole or part of the undertaking or property of a company, it is proposed to make any payment to a director as compensation for loss of office or as consideration for, or in connection with, their retirement from office.